-I’m Chief Librarian and Professor at the Ursula C. Schwerin Library, New York City College of Technology (City Tech), and faculty in the Certificate Program in Interactive Technology and Pedagogy at the Graduate Center, City University of New York.
-I’ve also served as a Co-PI for the U.S. Department of Education Title V grant-funded project A Living Laboratory and as Co-Director of the City Tech OpenLab, an open digital platform for teaching, learning, and collaboration.
+I’m Chief Librarian and Professor at the Ursula C. Schwerin Library, New York City College of Technology (City Tech), and faculty in Interactive Technology and Pedagogy at the Graduate Center, City University of New York.
+I was Project Director for the U.S. Department of Education Title V grant-funded project A Living Laboratory and Co-Director of the City Tech OpenLab, an open digital platform for teaching, learning, and collaboration.

 Contact: msmale AT citytech DOT cuny DOT edu